On this page

 Contacting companies directly to ask about potential opportunities can lead to jobs that are not posted on traditional job boards or in classified listings.
 Many job opportunities are unadvertised, making the hidden job market one of the most elusive ways of finding work, but potentially one of the best ways.

-- Start with MINT Global, then check our Company Information guide for further database suggestions.
+- Start with Mergent Intellect (link goes to a blog post with context and access details), then check our Company Information guide for further database suggestions.

 - Career Services offers assistance with international job searches, including other North American countries and overseas.
 Contact them for more information or to schedule a consultation.